USED DURING THREE APOLLO 15 LUNAR EVAS AND A DEEP-SPACE EVA

 Originally from the collection of Apollo 15 commander Dave Scott - own a piece of history :

 Worn on the lunar surface by Scott as part of his PLSS and carried on the first lunar rover for a total of more than 18 hours then used again by Alfred Worden during his first deep-space EVA!

-The aluminized mylar fragment comes from one of the inner layers of the beta cloth protection of the OPS and is mounted onto a 8x10 glossy presentation.
+The beta cloth fragment comes from the beta cloth protection of the OPS and is encased in a high end custom-made acrylic.